The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Introduction

-However, while these results emphasise the importance of integrated stellar feedback over cosmic time, the detailed temporal structure of star formation (the extent to which it is bursty or continuous, or how long the galaxy takes to form its stars) may further modulate the effectiveness of this process.
+However, while these results emphasise the importance of integrated stellar feedback over cosmic time, the detailed temporal structure of star formation (the extent to which it is bursty or continuous, or how \mybold{much stellar mass is formed before versus after a given time}) may further modulate the effectiveness of this process.
 Specifically, it has been proposed that bursty star formation, which drives stronger and more abrupt changes in the gravitational potential, may be more effective at reshaping dark matter distributions than smoother, extended star formation histories with similar total stellar mass \citep{Navarro_1996, read_mass_loss, Pontzen_2014}. \cite{dicintio_2017} demonstrated that both the burstiness and overall duration of star formation are key drivers of the structural differences between diffuse and compact galaxies.
-Systems that experience extended, highly bursty SFHs tend to develop more extended dark matter cores, whereas those with shorter, less bursty SFHs exhibit cuspier central dark-matter profiles and smaller effective radii (see their Fig. 4).
+Systems that experience extended, highly bursty SFHs tend to develop more extended dark matter cores, whereas those with shorter, less bursty SFHs exhibit cuspier central dark matter profiles and smaller effective radii (see their Fig. 4).
 This motivates the need to quantify burstiness as a distinct parameter, beyond stellar-to-halo mass ratio, in understanding dark matter core formation.

-Apart from burstiness, \cite{Muni_2024} highlighted the importance of the duration of the SFH on the process of core formation.
-Specifically, they found the ratio of stellar mass that formed after and before the re-ionisation epoch shows better correlation with the inner dark matter density of dwarf galaxies than the stellar-to-halo mass ratio in the EDGE simulations \citep{edge1, edge2}.
+Apart from burstiness, \cite{Muni_2024} highlighted the importance of the \mybold{temporal concentration} of the SFH on the process of core formation.
+Specifically, they found the ratio of stellar mass that formed after and before the reionisation epoch \mybold{(hereafter referred to as post-to-pre reionisation stellar mass ratio)} shows better correlation with the inner dark matter density of dwarf galaxies than the stellar-to-halo mass ratio in the EDGE simulations \citep{edge1, edge2}.

 Observational and theoretical efforts have begun to characterise bursty star formation in low mass galaxies \citep{Weisz_burst, Emami_burst}, and cosmological simulations increasingly resolve these time variable feedback processes.
 However, the relationship between star formation burstiness and dark matter structure has yet to be systematically quantified.
 In particular, it remains unclear whether galaxies with similar stellar-to-halo mass ratios but different star formation histories exhibit systematically different inner density profiles, and whether burstiness can account for the scatter in the observed relation between the $M_{\star}/M_{\rm halo}$ ratio and the inner slope.